SkillsFundingAgency/das-technical-guidance/standards/storing-source-code.md

 | Public | 12 months | 90 days |
 | Private | 6 months | 90 days |

-Archiving of repostiories should be completed following agreement with the relevant parties.
+Archiving of repositories should be completed following agreement with the relevant parties.

 Repositories: